DO/MPH Dual Degree Program

 The Program's academic calendar is divided into semesters - from August to December (Fall), January to May (Spring) and a session from June to August (Summer).
 Students may pursue the dual DO/MPH degree in one of two ways:

-• Begin public health courses the summer before entering COM.
+- Begin public health courses in the summer before entering COM.
 The didactic coursework will be completed during that first summer and the summer after the first year of COM.
-Students may then take the CPH exam and complete the Public Health Field Study during 6-week blocks designated for public health rotations.
+Students may then take the CPH exam towards the end of the second summer term and complete the Public Health Field Study during 6-week blocks designated for public health rotations.

-• Add a 5th year to the four years in COM.
-Students take a leave of absence from COM after completing their second year and boards, and spend a year immersed in public health.
+- An option for TUC DO/MPH students to add a 5th year at TUCCOM is available on a case-by-case basis with approval by MPH and COM leadership.
+Students take a leave of absence from COM and spend a year immersed in public health.
 All didactic coursework is completed during the year, and the Field Study is completed during 6-week blocks designated for public health rotations.
+This option is not available to TUN DO/MPH students.

 There are two benefits to the 5th year option: